Bartis1313/csgo/README.md

 * 1.3.4 - Fixed stupid math calcAngle basing on src - dst logic, made it same as calcAngleRelative with how delta is achieved.
 Few rendering improvements such as rendering font.
 Use cached bones for calculating the pos.
 Added posibility to render icons from the game.
 Added lines to radar.
 * 1.3.5 - Fixes in visuals and addons.
 Addons as nade timers, editing molotov color, flags done with distance scaling.
 * 1.3.6 - Fixes new update crash and config based crashes.
 Added many effects and edited code in many places.
 Everything is detailed in the commit.
+* 1.3.7 - Fake latency, and I hope last backtrack.
+Make sure prediction is updated when deltatick is any value, just like game does.
+Added bomb overlay, not perfect for resizing because the size is always the same.
 </details>

 # Dependencies